Alejogb1/job-board/blog-data/how-to-add-a-column-and-populate-its-values-in-a-rails-migration.md

 id: "how-to-add-a-column-and-populate-its-values-in-a-rails-migration"
 ---

-, let's tackle this.
+, .
 Seems simple enough on the surface, adding a column and filling it with values, but it often surfaces a few nuances, especially when dealing with larger datasets or more intricate requirements in rails migrations.
 I've certainly been down that road enough times, and it’s crucial to handle it correctly to avoid data inconsistencies or performance headaches down the line.

 Frankly, I remember back in the days of Rails 3.2, we had a particularly painful migration involving adding a `slug` column to a users table with a million-plus records.
 We initially tried a naive approach, and the deployment nearly timed out, requiring an emergency rollback.
 Lessons learned, and thankfully, we’ve refined the process since.
 The key is understanding that there are different strategies, and the best choice depends a lot on your data, scale, and desired outcome.